CodersOnlyCH/crafting-interpreters/README.md

 ### repo

+### our repo

 https://github.com/munificent/craftinginterpreters

+### robert Nystrom's repo:

 https://github.com/CodersOnlyCH/crafting-interpreters

 # Timetable

 ## Crafting Interpreters Study Group: Chapter 1 (Introduction)

 The idea is: we study individually, but on an agreed schedule (e.g. read Chapter 3 and do the challenges), and have a regular online meetup where we exchange our issues and help each other.
 Provisionally the schedule is every two weeks, but we'll see what pace is comfortable/sustainable.
 We skip the meetings during the school holidays of the canton of Zuerich.

 ### Homework:

 - Read chapter 1: